4lifdaniel/ambanksei/capstone/README.md

 Remember, when using these references, it's important to not directly copy designs but rather use them as inspiration and adapt them to suit your project's needs and branding.

+Here are a few examples of real-world dashboards that you can draw inspiration from for your banking analytics dashboard:

+**Sales Performance Dashboard**: This type of dashboard provides insights into the bank's sales performance, including revenue, customer acquisition, and product performance.
+It may include visualizations such as line charts for tracking sales over time, bar charts for comparing revenue by product or region, and funnel charts for analyzing the sales pipeline.

+**Customer Analytics Dashboard**: This dashboard focuses on customer-related metrics, such as customer segmentation, retention rates, and customer lifetime value.
+It may include visualizations such as pie charts for customer segmentation, line charts for tracking customer churn, and heatmaps for analyzing customer behavior.

+**Risk Management Dashboard**: A risk management dashboard helps monitor and mitigate various risks faced by the bank, such as credit risk, market risk, and operational risk.
+It may include visualizations such as radar charts for risk assessment, stacked bar charts for tracking risk exposure, and heatmaps for identifying high-risk areas.

+**Financial Performance Dashboard**: This type of dashboard provides an overview of the bank's financial performance, including key financial metrics such as revenue, expenses, profitability, and return on investment.
+It may include visualizations such as line charts for tracking financial metrics over time, doughnut charts for expense breakdown, and waterfall charts for analyzing profit margins.

+**Loan Portfolio Dashboard**: A loan portfolio dashboard allows monitoring and analyzing the bank's loan portfolio, including loan types, default rates, and portfolio composition.
+It may include visualizations such as stacked bar charts for loan distribution, line charts for tracking default rates, and bubble charts for analyzing loan amounts and risk.

+**Market Insights Dashboard**: This dashboard focuses on providing insights into market trends, stock prices, and financial news related to the banking industry.
+It may include visualizations such as line charts for tracking market indices, candlestick charts for stock price analysis, and word clouds for sentiment analysis of financial news.

+Remember, these examples serve as inspiration, and you can customize the visualizations and metrics based on your specific project requirements and the needs of the banking domain.
+Additionally, consider incorporating interactive features, drill-down capabilities, and filters to enhance the usability and interactivity of your dashboard.

 ### References:

 https://themewagon.com/theme-category/admin-dashboard/?swoof=1&pa_price=free&paged=1&really_curr_tax=15-product_cat